 How to Pick Stocks for Day Trading

 Finding the right stock picks for day trading will have some different criteria that a trader needs to follow to ensure you’re going to be successful.
-Lets take a look at some must have’s before you pick the wrong stock to day trade.

 - Liquidity in the stocks you day trade is probably the most important aspect of day trading.
 Stocks that are liquid have huge volume on the day.
 Look for stocks with at least 2x the daily relative volume.
 I also prefer 50k shares per 1 minute candlestick or I tend to not want to trade the stock.

 - Prints in the stock market lets you know there’s shares trading hands, every time shares are bought/sold counts as a print.
 If there a lot of prints, you can get in on some of that action.
-Day trading is fast and precise therefore you don’t want to be stuck unable to close your position from lack of volume or shares trading hands.
-I look for stocks with prints over 1000 a day, more shares trading hands on average is always better in my book.
+Day trading is fast and precise; do not want to be stuck unable to close your position from lack of volume or shares trading hands.
+Look for stocks with prints over 1000 a day, more shares trading hands on average is always better in my book.

 - Volatility is something else you need in the stock you’re day trading.
 High volatility can be dangerous because of the extreme price movement, so you need to make sure you’re getting a good entry at the 9EMA 5 minute before entering the trade, or you could be chasing and get a terrible entry.
 Are you trading a stock that’s trading sideways for weeks in a tight range?
 That is low volatility and might not be best for your strategy.

-- News.
-Is there a catalyst causing the stock to run?
+- News Is there a catalyst causing the stock to run?
 There should be a reason WHY people are buying the stock.
 FDA approval?
 Earnings?
 Did Elon Musk tweet something?
 If you find the why behind the move, and its positive or negative, you’ll have a better shot at knowing if you are on the right side of the trade when you buy and sell.
 Day trading stock picks with news is a big help.

 Entry and Exits

 The market moves up and down.
 Finding the trend of the stock will tell you which way to go.
 When the trend is bullish you can ride it up and buy the dips.
 When the trend is bearish you can short the stock and cover at support..
 Having a broker that allows you to short is good.
-Click on our post to read our review of Interactive Brokers.

 Check out the short setup here!
-Very nice action in $GDX due to meeting all the criteria above for day trading
+Very nice action in $GDX due to meeting all the criteria above for day trading.

 Wait for the Pullback

-When you know how to pick stocks for day trading, you know how to follow the trend.
-The trend is your friend.
-Stocks move like waves in an ocean.
-Up and down up and down.
-Yes, some stocks
+When knowing how to pick stocks for day trading, understand how to follow the trend.
+“The trend is your friend.”
+Stocks move and fluctuate through out the day; up and down.

 Find the Patterns